lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-28-beyond-carrot-and-stick.markdown

 categories: performance management
 ---

-Motivation 2.0 is a term coined by Daniel Pink in his book Drive.
-It is similar Theory Y in McGregor's Theory X and Y. Theory X is leadership with the assumption that people dislike work and will do anything to avoid it.
+**Motivation 2.0** is a term coined by Daniel Pink in his book Drive.
+It is similar **Theory Y** in McGregor's Theory X and Y. Theory X is leadership with the assumption that people dislike work and will do anything to avoid it.
 Leadership that subscribes to Theory Y looks beyond these assumptions.

 When does Theory Y take effect?
 When it does, how do we adapt our systems, in particular those associated to reward and appraisal, to this school of thought?

-Below is a compilation of learnings from McGregor, Maslow, Pink, Scholtes and DeMarco that explores the answers to these questions.
+Below is the wisdom of McGregor, Maslow, Pink, Scholtes and DeMarco on the subject, and my fallible attempt to put it all together.

 #### 1. There are 2 types of work: heuristic and algorithmic